imagekit-developer/imagekit-react/README.md

 <img alt="" src="https://ik.imagekit.io/your_imagekit_id/default-image.jpg">
 ```

 * `urlEndpoint` is required to use the SDK.
-You can get URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard#url-endpoints.
+You can get URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard/url-endpoints.
 * `publicKey` and `authenticationEndpoint` parameters are required if you want to use the SDK for client-side file upload.
-You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers.
+You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard/developer/api-keys.
 * `transformationPosition` is optional.
 The default value for this parameter is `path`.
 Acceptable values are `path` & `query`

-> Note: Do not include your Private Key in any client-side code.
+> Note: Do not include your [private key](https://docs.imagekit.io/api-reference/api-introduction/api-keys#private-key) in any client-side code.

 ## Image resizing